Congo serpent eagle: Taxonomy

 The Congo serpent eagle was first described in 1863 by Hermann Schlegel as Astur spectabilis from a specimen collected near Elmina, Ghana.
 Schlegel published his description in Nederlandsch Tijdschrift voor De Dierkunde and placed this species within the goshawks.
 In 1874 George Ernest Shelley, who had access to more specimens, realized that the species was not a goshawk and moved the species into its own monotypic genus, Dryotriorchis.
-Dryotriorchis is a distinct genus due to its short wings, long tail, short crest, and oval nostrils.
-The word "Dryo-" is from the Greek for "oak" and "triorchis" from the Greek for "hawk", specifically a kind of hawk thought to have three testicles.
-It is believed that the genus is more closely related to Circaetus than Terathopius, and it is possibly a link between these and the Asian genus Spilornis.
+The Congo serpent eagle is now placed in the genus Circaetus that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.
 The syrinx morphology is distinctly like those of accipiter hawks but shows similarities to features found in Nisaetus.
-Two subspecies are known: the nominate subspecies Dryotriorchis spectabilis spectabilis and D. s. batesi.
-D. s. batesi was originally described as a separate species, Dryotriorchis batesi, by Richard Bowdler Sharpe in 1904 due to its unspotted breast.
+Two subspecies are known: the nominate subspecies Circaetus spectabilis spectabilis and C. s. batesi.
+C. s. batesi was originally described as a separate species, Dryotriorchis batesi, by Richard Bowdler Sharpe in 1904 due to its unspotted breast.
 Sharpe named the subspecies in honor of G. L. Bates, who shipped him specimens from Cameroon.
 This species is also known as the West African Serpent eagle and the African Serpent-eagle.

-Despite Shelley's reclassification, the species was later merged into the genus Circaetus in 2005, along with other taxa popularly known as "serpent eagles".
-However, a 2018 study recovered this classification as being paraphyletic with respect to Terathopius, and for this reason, reclassified it back into Dryotriorchis.
-This was followed by the International Ornithological Congress in 2022.
+Despite Shelley's reclassification, a large molecular phylogenetic study of the Accipitridae based on sequence capture using ultraconserved elements (UCEs) published in 2024 found that the Congo serpent eagle was embedded in the genus Circaetus.

 The Congo serpent eagle is superficially similar in plumage and size to Cassin's hawk-eagle, which has an overlapping range with the serpent eagle.
 It has been suggested that the Congo serpent eagle evolved to mimic the Cassin's hawk-eagle, which could give the serpent eagle several advantages, possibly including the ability to trick its reptilian prey into not fleeing, lowering its own predation, and/or minimizing mobbing by birds through its resemblance to a predator of birds.
-D. s. spectabilis more closely resembles the immature Cassin's hawk-eagle, while D. s. batesi resembles the adult.
+C. s. spectabilis more closely resembles the immature Cassin's hawk-eagle, while C. s. batesi resembles the adult.
 This is one of very few suspected examples of avian mimicry.